William D. Mounce: Career

 Mounce taught at Azusa Pacific University for ten years.
 He then worked as a professor of New Testament and director of the Greek Program at Gordon-Conwell Theological Seminary.
-He also worked as a preaching pastor at a church in Spokane, WA.
+He also worked as a preaching pastor at a church in Spokane, Washington.

 He was the New Testament chair of the English Standard Version (ESV) translation of the Bible, and serves on the New International Version (NIV) translation committee.

 He is the founder and president of Biblical Training, a non-profit organization offering educational resources for discipleship in the local church.
 At his personal site, he also writes blogs including Monday with Mounce and Greek Word for the Day.